Momotombo

 A major geothermal field is located on the southern flank of the volcano.
-To climb the mountain, with a permit cross through the geothermal power plant and follow an easily marked trail through the treeline.
-Due to the active nature of the volcano and landslides, the route from the treeline to the top is constantly changing.
+To climb the mountain, with a permit, cross through the geothermal powerplant and follow an easily marked trail through the treeline.
+Due to the active nature of the volcano, as well as the threat of landslides, the route from the treeline to the top is constantly changing.
 The quickest way is straight up, through the small avalanche paths.

-It has a younger cone: Momotombito, which is inside Lake Managua.
+It has a younger cone: Momotombito, which is inside of Lake Managua.